 Video Region

-Once you have chosen Video as the Region Type, you will have the General tab and a Work Order tab available in the Create Region dialog box.
-The General and Work Order tabs are available to all Region Types and are described in the Creating Regions article.
+Once you have chosen Video as the Region type, you will have the General, Work Order and Layout tabs available in the Create Region dialog box.
+The General, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.
+Any grayed-out checkboxes or fields are not available for this Region type.

 Overview Field2Base Forms Designer is the proprietary software application that allows your existing paper forms to be quickly converted to a smart E-form available to your end users via our mobile and web-based Mobile Forms applications.
 This ...